Category: Education

 Posted on: April 25, 2020 by

 Irritable bowel syndrome (IBS) is a gastrointestinal disorder characterized by chronic abdominal pain, bloating, and changes in bowel habit.
-Needless to say, IBS is a condition that can strip people of their quality of life.
-Diets that are low in fiber, high in saturated fats, and high in fermentable carbohydrates are contributing [Read more...]
+It is a condition that can strip people of their quality of life.
+Diets that are low in fiber, high in saturated fats, and high in fermentable carbohydrates are contributing factors to IBS [Read more...]

 Posted on: March 14, 2020 by